gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 You can also add comments to Pull Request.
-To do this, go from the **DAO** events page to the **Pull Request** vote in the **Pull request diff** section. you can leave comments on any line or block of lines in the same way as in [commenting on a file](../gosh-web/repository.md#adding-comments-to-file).
+To do this, go from the **DAO** events page to the **Pull Request** vote in the **Pull request diff** section.
+You can leave comments on any line or block of lines in the same way as in [commenting on a file](../gosh-web/repository.md#adding-comments-to-file).

 ![](../../images/gosh_web_Comments_06_for_PR.jpg)